fm-key-lab/library-prep-plate-prep/README.rst

         cost_fn=lppp.costs.CovarSimilarity()
     )

 Custom cost functions can be used, either by subclassing Python cost function classes or using convenience functions.
-In this customization, we are saying that two samples of the same species should evaluate to a high cost, and that no other covariates are important.
+In the customization below, we are "saying" that two samples of the same species should evaluate to a high cost, and that no other covariates are important.
 (All non-specified "rules" have a cost of 0.)

 .. code-block:: python